liferay/liferay-docs/discover/portal/articles/210-setting-up/00-intro.markdown

 Depending on the configuration scope of a setting you change, you'll impact the platform and its applications with more or less granularity.
 At one end of the spectrum, you can affect the scope of the whole system.
-Configurations made at the system scope affect all virtual instances, sites, and widgets.
-At the opposite end of the spectrum, configurations made at the widget level provide configuration settings only for that particular instance of the widget.
+Configurations made at the system scope affect all virtual instances, Sites, and widgets.
+At the opposite end of the spectrum, configurations made at the widget level provide configuration settings only for that instance of the widget.

 Take Language settings, for example.
 You can set the default language used by the virtual instance.
-You can also set the default language of a site.
+You can also set the default language of a Site.
 Some applications even let you set the default language used by a specific piece of content.

 Here's an overview of the available configuration scopes:

-*System:* configuring Liferay and its applications through System Settings provides system scoped configurations and sets default values for all virtual instances, sites, or widgets.
+**System:** Configuring Liferay and its applications through System Settings provides system scoped configurations and sets default values for all virtual instances, sites, or widgets.

-*Virtual Instance:* Configuring in Instance Settings provides settings that act on the specific virtual instance for which they are made, including sites and widgets in the virtual instance.
+**Virtual Instance:** Configuring in Instance Settings provides settings that act on the specific virtual instance for which they are made, including Sites and widgets in the virtual instance.

-*Site:* Configurations made at the site scope, where you select the site to configure in the site selector, provide settings that take place only in that site.
-Alternate configurations can be made in different sites.
+**Site:** Configurations made at the Site scope, where you select the Site to configure in the Site selector, provide settings that take place only in that Site.
+Alternate configurations can be made in different Sites.

-*Widget Scope:* configuring a specific widget only provides a configuration for that particular widget.
+**Widget Scope:** Configuring a specific widget only provides a configuration for that particular widget.

 Scopes in Liferay are hierarchical so that one scope can set the default values